On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Linear programming approach

 \section{Linear programming approach}

-The problem on the maximum weight of a polyplex $K$ in a given $d$-dimensional $(0,1)$-matrix $A$ of order $n$ can be stated as the following linear programming problem:
+The problem on the maximum weight of a polyplex $K$ contained in a given $d$-di\-men\-sio\-nal $(0,1)$-matrix $A$ of order $n$ can be stated as the following linear programming problem:

 Since all constraints use only integers, each multidimensional $(0,1)$-matrix has an optimal polyplex with rational entries.
-Because there exists a polynomial algorithm depending on the number of variables and on the size the constraint parameters to solve a linear programming problem, we have that an optimal polyplex in any multidimensional matrix can be found in polynomial time.
+It is well known that there exists a polynomial algorithm depending on the number of variables and on the size of constraint parameters to solve a linear programming problem.
+Thus, an optimal polyplex for any multidimensional matrix can be found in polynomial time.

 For a given $d$-dimensional $(0,1)$-matrix $A$ of order $n$, a problem on an optimal hyperplane cover $\Lambda$ looks as follows: